A Dozen Easy and Clever Organization & Craft Room Storage Ideas

 This caddy goes with me if I work outside of my craft room.
 I made it out of a utensil kitchen caddy I found at a thrift store.

-I always have magazines and craft books handy for inspiration.
-I painted this one myself.
-I found an old and ugly bamboo rack at Goodwill that just needed a coat of paint.
+Keeping magazines and craft books handy for inspiration is a must.
+I painted this one myself from an old and ugly bamboo rack at Goodwill that just needed a coat of paint.

 My daughter has a lot of crafts supplies as well.
 These storage boxes were made with duct tape and recycled cardboard food boxes.

 Vintage flower frogs are easy to find at flea markets.
+At the Long Beach Antique swap meet I ee them at several booths.
 I use of for paint brushes, markers, and…

 I use these little containers all the time.
 Just add magnets to small plastic containers like prescription bottles and hang them on a magnetic board.
 It’s great for small craft and office supplies like jewelry notions, beads, and paper clips.